EU-spin campaign blows up in Azerbaijan's face

 In one parallel, high-profile scientists were tricked by a climate-change denying group called Creative Society into appearing in pro-denial online events last April, Greenpeace noted.

-But science-washing typically involved dishonest scientists acting in bad faith, Greenpeace added, giving its investigation into shady US lobbying in 2015 as an example.
+But science-washing typically involved dishonest scientists acting in bad faith, Greenpeace said, giving its investigation into shady US lobbying in 2015 as an example.

 In an insight into PR modus operandi, Laurance said he had worked with BTP+Advisers on problem-free op-eds in the past.